ipetez/analyzr/README.md

 ```sh
 $ bower install
 ```
 + Then you can run the Command Line Instruction available in analyzr.
-Just make sure that you **cd** to the analzyr folder.
+Just make sure that you **cd** to the analyzr folder.

 ### Command Line Instruction